Can TSA Seize Cash?

 Does TSA have any authority to seize cash for a civil asset forfeiture action?
 The short answer is “absolutely not.”
 TSA cannot legally confiscate cash from a traveler or their luggage at the airport.

-Nevertheless, TSA screeners might detain travelers until law enforcement officers arrive and seize the cash.
+Nevertheless, TSA screeners might detain the traveler so a law enforcement officer can seize the cash.
 By working together, TSA and law enforcement officers have found creative ways to seize money from travelers for civil asset forfeiture proceedings.

 Even when TSA doesn’t detain the traveler, the TSA screener might provide a “secret tip” to law enforcement officers who can detain the traveler before they board the plane for a domestic flight.
 TSA routinely provides these secret tips to federal agents with CBP, HSI, DEA, and local law enforcement officers.